uozuAho/aws-copilot-demo/readme.md

 - https://aws.amazon.com/blogs/containers/automatically-deploying-your-container-application-with-aws-copilot/

 # Creating this project from scratch
-This is how this repo + sit was created.
-You should be able to create your own copy of this site by following these steps.
+Follow these steps to create your own copy of this site on AWS.

 ## install stuff
 - sign up to AWS